DoctorKhan/The-Human-Experiment-Book/src/30_pre_flood/03_great_reset.md

-# Chapter 15: The War in the Blood — The Scar of Cain
+# Chapter 9: The Drowning of the World

 *Dr. Morrison stared at the genetic analysis results on her screen, her hands trembling as the implications sank in.
 The data was impossible, horrifying, and undeniable.
 She had been analyzing Y-chromosome diversity patterns when she discovered something that made her question everything she thought she knew about human evolution.*